clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 list][mailing-list].
 The detailed [java.jdbc reference][reference] is
 automatically generated from the java.jdbc source.

-The general approach with java.jdbc is to set up a data source as a "database spec" and pass that to the various CRUD (create, read, update, delete) functions that java.jdbc provides.
-These operations are detailed within the [Using SQL][using-sql] page.
+Generally, when using java.jdbc, you will set up a data source as a "database spec" and pass that to the various CRUD (create, read, update, delete) functions that java.jdbc provides.
+These operations are detailed within the [Using SQL][using-sql] page, but a quick overview is provided by the walkthrough below.

 By default, each operation opens a connection and executes the SQL inside a transaction.
 You can also run multiple operations against the same connection,